 Frank is a scientist, working as a food chemistry analyst at a local laboratory.
-They like to do cross stitch, play video games and skate with their local roller derby club.
+They like to do cross-stitch, play video games and skate with their local roller derby club.

 Scout is a lecturer, teaching university students about film and media studies.
-They also like to play video games, create from time to time and ride their motorbike.
+They also like to play video games, create from time to time, and ride their motorbike.

-They live in Kensington, Melbourne, with their four furbabies, all kitties, named Louis, Clawdia, Dusty and Piper.
+They live in Kensington, Melbourne, with their four furbabies, all kitties, named Louis, Clawdia, Dusty, and Piper.

 The details of the wedding day, including the venue, were kept a surprise until the very last minutes.
 The venue had a simplicity about it but came to life with styling and big floral arrangements.
-Confetti, sparklers and glitter were a personal touch; Frank and Scout love all things outrageous.
+Confetti, sparklers, and glitter were a personal touch; Frank and Scout love all things outrageous.

 There wasn’t a whole lot of time to plan the outfits.
-The day Frank and Scout signed the notice of intent, they went to their local shopping centre and bought outfits.
+The day Frank and Scout signed the notice of intent, they went to their local shopping center and bought outfits.
 They were told to go colourful and big – they delivered.

-Scouts favourite memory was the spontaneous cake fight.
+Scout’s favourite memory was the spontaneous cake fight.
 We had agreed that was wanted to feed each other cake at some point as one of the only wedding traditions to keep.
 True to form, it ended up being a cake fight between the two of us, with icing on our cheeks and foreheads.